-Tenas' studio was also involved in the launch of the Belgian Mickey Magazine, and later became part of the original team of Le Journal de Mickey in France.
+From 1950, Tenas and his team weres involved in the launch of the Belgian Mickey Magazine, and later became part of the original team of Le Journal de Mickey in France.
 Tenas was the first artist to draw Disney characters for an original French publication when he illustrated the cover of the magazine's first issue.
 Besides covers, Tenas also drew a couple of comic stories, including the first installments of the historical series 'Mickey à travers des siècles' by Pierre Fallot, that was subsequently drawn for many years by Pierre Nicolas.